ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## BOARD OF DIRECTORS

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000013_149cc32f1296dad503e77dc9ca12af48ef5ac43beb91d462bdac5608761ebb8b.png)
-**Description**: The image shows a head and shoulders portrait of an older Asian man with graying hair, wearing glasses, a dark suit jacket, a white shirt, and a patterned red tie.
-He has a warm and gentle expression on his face.
-The background is plain white, drawing focus entirely to the subject.
+**Description**: The image shows a medium shot of an Asian man, likely in his late 60s or early 70s, wearing glasses, a black suit, a white shirt, and an orange patterned tie; he has short, graying hair and is looking directly at the camera with a slight smile against a solid white background.